petergriuffin123/arch/README.txt

 sudo pacman -Syu
 sudo pacman -S firefox
-since arch is a minimal distro you don't get all your nice preinstalled stuff like a normal distro so you gotta install everything yourself also remember to run sudo payman -Syu kinda often to keep your system up to date, or don't, i'm not telling you what to do i'm just saying you'll probably wanna update your system
+since arch is a minimal distro you don't get all your nice preinstalled stuff like a normal distro so you gotta install everything yourself also remember to run sudo pacman -Syu kinda often to keep your system up to date, or don't, i'm not telling you what to do i'm just saying you'll probably wanna update your system

 if you don't have internet somehow (even if ethernet is plugged in) sudo pacman -S networkmanager sudo systemctl enable NetworkManager sudo systemctl start NetworkManager